Manchester Rusholme: 1918–1950

 The constituency was created as Manchester, Rusholme Division, by the Representation of the People Act 1918, and was defined as consisting of three wards of the county borough of Manchester, namely Levenshulme, Longsight and Rusholme.

 The division consisted of areas that had been included with Manchester's municipal boundaries in 1890 and 1909.
 Since the previous redistribution of seats in 1885, they had formed part of the Stretford Division of Lancashire.

 The seat was abolished by the Representation of the People Act 1948, with its area being redistributed between Manchester Ardwick (Longsight), Manchester Gorton (Levenshulme) and Manchester Withington (Rusholme) borough constituencies.

 Current

+Further to the 2023 boundary review, the re-established seat is composed of the following City of Manchester wards from the 2024 general election (as they existed on 1 December 2020):